-Note G.-Monmouth's progress in the west.
+NOTE G .- Monmouth's progress in the west.

-During his triumphal progress through the western shires, some years before the rebellion, Monmouth first ventured to exhibit unon his escutcheon the lions of England and the lilies of France, without the baton sinister.
+During his triumphal progress through the western shires, some years before the rebellion, Monmouth first ventured to exhibit upon his escutcheon the lions of England and the lilies of France, without the baton sinister.
 A still more ominous sign was that he ventured to touch for the king's evil.
-The appended letter, extracted from the collection of tracts in the British Museum, may be of interest as first-hand evidence of the occasional efficacy of that curious cereminister of the parish and many others.
+The appended letter, extracted from the collection of tracts in the British Museum, may be of interest as first-hand evidence of the occasional efficacy of that curious ceremony: